 The Raven Nature Reserve is situated approximately 8km NE of Wexford Town and adjacent to Curracloe beach.
-Like the Wexford Wildfowl Reserve it is owned by the National Parks and Wildlife Service of the Department of Culture, Heritage and the Gaeltacht.
+Like the Wexford Wildfowl Reserve it is owned by the National Parks and Wildlife Service of the Department of Housing, Local Government and Heritage.
 In addition, Coillte, the state forestry company, owns the forestry timber.

 The Reserve started its existence as a long narrow sand spit sheltering the entrance to Wexford Harbour (the name Raven comes from ‘Rabhainn’ meaning a spade shaped piece of land), in the mid 1880s the creation of the adjacent North Slob landlocked the sand spit on its western side.